princegbabuwo/Tik-Tak-AI/README.md

 2. The unintelligent computer would be intelligent enough not to play in grids where either it or the human player has played before hand.
 -->

-According to www.half-real.net/tictactoe there are 255,168 possible unique games of tic tac to that can be played.
+According to www.half-real.net/tictactoe

+There are 255,168 possible unique games of tic tac to that can be played of which:

+131,184 are won by the first player,

+77,904 are won by the second player,

+and 46,080 are drawn.

 However, after using the Heuristic guidance for the A.I player,